numpy-user/OCVBot/docs/scenarios/magic-curse-varrock-castle/README.md

-- Casts curse on the Monk of Zamorak in Varrock Castle.
+This script casts curse on the Monk of Zamorak in Varrock Castle.

+- Requirements:
 - Your spellbook tab must be open before you start!